 - delays publication of project results for 1 year or more.

-If any of these terms are included in the agreement an Export Control Certification Form is forwarded to the principal investigator, and the principal investigator must meet with Dr. Gary Morris to review the statement of work against the export control regulations.
-Dr. Morris forwards the results to OSP.
+If any of these terms are included in the agreement an Export Control Certification Form, the OSP will notify the Principal Investigator of the grant or contract in question that an export control screening is required.
+The OSP will forward a copy of the statement of work of the flagged grant or contract to the Export Control Office (ECO) and instruct the Principal Investigator to contact the ECO to facilitate an export control screening of the project.
 If it is determined that the project is not subject to the export control regulations, the Export Control Certification Form is signed by the PI & returned to OSP.
 An Export Control Plan is not developed.
 If it is determined that the project is subject to the export control regulations, an Export Control Plan is developed.
 A summary of this information will be included on the Award account set-up sheet (Green Sheet).

 The intellectual property terms of a Sponsored Research Agreement may also include licensing rights.
 WVU seeks to maintain ownership of, or the right to use, data that is created as a result of a sponsored research project.
 The preferred term is Institution shall be permitted to use any data resulting from the Scope of Work and this Agreement for internal non-commercial educational, research and for purposes of publication.